micheqn3/budget-tracker/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
 ## Budget Tracker

 A PWA application that allows the user to track their personal finances.
-This application is:
+This application allows the user to:

+- Enter deposits and expenses
+- View total spending over time
 - Available for online and offline use.
 When brought back online, the records will be saved to the MongoDB database.
-- Enter deposits and expenses
-- View total spending over time

 ### Link to deployed application